ErikBoesen/frc/README.md

 ```

 ## Licensing
-This software is available under the terms of the [MIT License](LICENSE).
+This software is available under the terms of the [BSD License](LICENSE).

 ## Authors
 * [Erik Boesen](https://github.com/ErikBoesen)